fgbg03/kauri_simulator/README.md

 # kauri_simulator
-Simulator for the Kauri BFT protocol extended for dynamic adaptation.
+Simulator for the Kauri BFT consensus protocol extended for dynamic adaptation.

 # Files